VladDrag/Rust_side_projects/README.md

 **Mars weigh Calculator**: *an easy project which calculates the equivalent weight of a person from Earth to the one on Mars.*

-**Shopping list**: *an easy project which makes use of an infinite loop, the match statement and string/vector methods in order to add items to a shopping list, which is then displayed in a for loop.
-This is done in parralel to the Rustlings exercises and Leetcode.com exercises for arrays.*
+**Shopping list**: *an easy project which makes use of an infinite loop and string/vector methods in order to add items to a shopping list, which is then displayed in a for loop.
+This is done in parralel to the Rustlings exercises and Leetcode.com exercises for arrays.
+For this project, I wished to work on 2 different versions - one with a regular 'while' loop and one with an **infinite loop** combined with the **match** statement, which is a very powerful and useful tool. *